anoopsarkar/advanced-nlp-class/hw3.md

 * The classification task uses the `[CLS]` token (in RoBERTa this is actually `<s>`).
 So creating a fine-tuning task for the strict small model that allows it to discriminate between corrupted sentences (by replacing a content word like a verb, noun or adjective at random with another content word) and also allows it to recognize benign changes that do not make the sentence ungrammatical (replacing a content word with a synonym from Wordnet).
 * Use an ELECTRA model to train a discriminator that should do better on the BLiMP task.
 * Fine-tune the strict small model on the BLiMP data (this is technically cheating, but it would be interesting to see if fine-tuning helps).
 If fine-tuning on BLiMP helps, then try using an online LLM service to generate fine-tuning data for your small model to do better on the BLiMP task.
+* Since the BLiMP task is about recognizing syntax errors it might help to read the background on each sub-task and tailor the fine-tuning for each sub-task differently for higher accuracy.

 One thing to keep in mind is that your first evaluation on the provided pre-trained model is going to be sufficient to get you a